#AT2231. C - XX to XXX

 Output

-If it is possible to make $S$ equal $T$, print Yes
+If it is possible to make $S$ equal $T$, print Yes; otherwise, print No.

 Note that the judge is case-sensitive.